winitzki/scall/tutorial/programming_dhall.md

 In a programming language, the **strict evaluation** strategy means that all sub-expressions in a program are evaluated even if they are not used to compute the final result of the program.
 The **lazy evaluation** strategy means that sub-expressions are evaluated only if they are needed for computing the program's final result.

-In this sense, the Dhall interpreter uses lazy evaluation.
+In this sense, the Dhall interpreter almost always uses lazy evaluation.
 For example, it will be quick to run Dhall programs similar to this:
 ```dhall
 let x = some_function 1000000 ??? -- Imagine that this is a long computation.